tushev/aojdk-updatewatcher/README.md

 For support, please visit https://github.com/AdoptOpenJDK/openjdk-support/issues or their corresponding website - https://adoptopenjdk.net

+⚠ This *(independent)* software does not GUARANTEE that you will always get the lastest version of AdoptOpenJDK.<br>**Normally, everything works OK, and you get timely updates.**<br>However, if something breaks or changes in AdoptOpenJDK API, then you may not get the latest version.<br>*No warranties provided (see [LICENSE](https://github.com/tushev/aojdk-updatewatcher/blob/master/LICENSE.txt)), use at your own risk*.

 **THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**